 Mount Arenal reaches a summit of 5,357 feet (1,633 m) with Chato coming in at 3,740 feet (1,140 m).
 Although Arenal is the highlight, Chato features a collapsed cone and stellar lagoon inside the caldera that most visitors enjoy seeing.

 Lake Arenal lay at the base of the volcano creating a picturesque view of the two together.
 The volcano was thought to be dormant until a significant eruption occurred in 1968.
 For much of the time since it has displayed some level of activity.
 Only recently, has it returned to a more dormant state.

 The park is part of a larger Arenal Tilaran Conservation Area which encompasses 790 square miles (2,040 sq km).
 It was established in 1991.

-Arenal Volcano National Park is one of of 26 national parks in Costa Rica which collectively account for 23.4% of the country’s land area and 43% of the tourism is attributed to ecotourism.
+Arenal Volcano National Park is one of 26 national parks in Costa Rica which collectively accounts for 23.4% of the country’s land area and 43% of the tourism is attributed to ecotourism.
 Other leading national parks include:

 - Cocos Island National Park

 - Corcovado National Park

 - Manuel Antonio National Park

 Short trails ranging from 2 km to 3.4 km allow visitors to explore the forest and lava fields of previous eruptions.
 There are over 850 species of birds found within the park.
 Bird lovers can scour the park area in hopes of seeing the endangered resplendent quetzal, famous for its colorful plumage.